-The Tesla module is on the right and Battle Born on the left, a few cells of what are in the Battle Born battery sit in front of it.
+The Tesla module is on the right and Battle Born is on the left, a few cells of what is in the Battle Born battery sit in front of it.

 We built custom brackets to hang the batteries upside down where the black tank used to be and wired them all up with the terminals facing down.

 We wired them in a 24-Volt configuration because with the amount of solar we would be installing we needed a higher voltage system to handle the current.
-With larger systems we always recommend building at least a 24-volt setup and possibly even 48-volt.
+With larger systems, we always recommend building at least a 24-volt setup and possibly even a 48-volt.

-Batteries all wired up upside down and ready to be connected to equipment
+Batteries are all wired up upside down and ready to be connected to equipment

 The RV Solar Panels

-The solar panels generate the power from the sunlight that is used to charge the batteries.
-In this build we are going to use the latest tech mobile application solar panels to more than double our power production from our first build.
+The solar panels generate power from the sunlight that is used to charge the batteries.
+In this build, we are going to use the latest tech mobile application solar panels to more than double our power production from our first build.

-We decided to install their 230 watt panels that come in two shapes and sizes, the BBS230A and BBS230B panels.
+We decided to install 230-watt panels that come in two shapes and sizes.